 According to the Investment Company Institute, the mutual fund industry's trade group, more than 80% of investors who own mutual fund shares outside of a workplace retirement plan bought at least some of those shares through an investment advisor.
-And whether they realize it or not, those investors paid -- and in most cases, are continuing to pay -- quite a bit for that privilege, as we shall see.
+And whether they realize it or not, those investors paid -- and in most cases, are continuing to pay -- quite a bit for that privilege.

 How your advisor gets paid

 Typically, when an investment advisor who works on commission sells a fund, he or she gets two types of payments: a large up-front commission as a reward for the sale, and an ongoing stream of payments (called a "trail commission") that provides an incentive for the advisor to keep those assets in the fund.
-The money to pay these commissions, in turn, comes from two sources: the fund's load, and its 12b-1 fee, the latter named after the provision in the Investment Company Act of 1940 that allows fund families to charge shareholders for (cough) "distribution expenses", on the dubious theory that larger funds are better for shareholders because of economies of scale.
+The money to pay these commissions, in turn, comes from two sources: the fund's load, and its 12b-1 fee.
+The latter is named after a provision in the Investment Company Act of 1940 that allows fund families to charge shareholders for (cough) "distribution expenses," on the dubious theory that larger funds' economies of scale are better for shareholders.

 The way in which these charges are structured depends on which class of shares you're being offered.
-Fellow Fool Tim Beyers explains share classes in more detail.
-But in general, advisor-sold funds typically have several classes of shares.
+In general, advisor-sold funds typically have several classes of shares.
 Each class has a different fee arrangement, but the shares are all invested in the same mutual fund, have the same managers, and pay the same underlying management fees.

 - Class C: no front-end load, a low CDSC that goes away after a short period of time (typically a year), and a big 12b-1 that never gets reduced.
 On this fund, the CDSC is 1%, it goes away after a year, and the 12b-1 is also 1% with no future reduction -- essentially, the upfront commission is being financed over a longer period.